provocon/coremedia-pdf-filter/README.md

 The filter transforms the HTML code if the requested URI matches a pattern given by regular expressions.
 The default pattern is `\\?view=pdf`.

+The pattern can optionally be changed through the container parameter `PDF_FILTER_URI_PATTERN`. (see spring details in the filter class code.)

 Caching is triggered, if the HTML code contains the string `CACHE WITHIN PROVOCON PDF FILTER FOR` followed by a caching time in seconds like in